-When film and television producer Brian Grazer was invited to the White House in 2005 for a screening of one of his movies, he started chatting with George W. Bush and was struck by how “warm and inviting” the president’s eyes were.
+Whether or not you consider George W. Bush a skilled negotiator, no one can argue the savviness of his body language in negotiation situations, as film and television producer Brian Grazer discovered.
+When Grazer was invited to the White House in 2005 for a screening of one of his movies, he started chatting with President Bush and was struck by how “warm and inviting” the president’s eyes were.
 Bush’s eye contact seemed to convey that he was “ fully present, patiently waiting to hear what I had to say,” recalls Grazer in his book Face to Face: The Art of Human Connection (Simon & Schuster, 2019).

 Yet the producer was thrown when Bush moved to his side until they were standing shoulder to shoulder.
 “Every time I would reposition myself to face him, he would immediately walk around to stand next to me again,” Grazer writes.